Free Printable Nativity Story Cube

 Nativity Story Cube

 This nativity story cube will highlight the six portions of the nativity story that are listed above.
-Each symbol/picture represents a portion of scripture that children will know and love from the nativity story.
+Each symbol/picture represents a portion of scripture that children will know and love from the good news of the nativity story.

 How to use the story cube